grook8958/encryption/README.md

 - Raw functions for ROT13, Caesar, Vigenere and Polybe's Square encryption/decryption
 - GUI for encryption/decryption
+- English/French Translations

 **NOTICE**: This piece of software is still in its early development stage, bugs are expected.

 ## Dependencies

 Dearpygui is required, intall the required package via the command `pip install dearpygui`

+### Executable

+If you'd like to run the program as an executable, download the latest binaries under the "Releases" tab and open the ".exe" file.